SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Experiments and Results

 \subsubsection{Separate source and channel coding}

-To perform the source and channel coding separately, we use the Joint photographic experts group (JEPG) for source coding and the convolutional code \cite{78} for channel coding.
+To perform the source and channel coding separately, we use the Joint Photographic Experts Group (JPEG) for source coding and the convolutional code \cite{78} for channel coding.
 Features are first quantized into 8-bit integers, then compressed by JPEG, and finally channel-coded by convolutional codes.
-The encoding result is input into the digital channel, and the receiver performs corresponding channel decoding, source decoding, and dequantization operations after receiving it.
+The encoding results are transmitted over the digital channel, and the receiver performs corresponding channel decoding, source decoding, and dequantization operations.